 Non-EEA De Facto Partner of an Irish citizen

 A de facto partnership is a relationship that is similar to marriage but that has not been legally recognised or registered.
-There are some key requirements to showing you are in a de facto partnership:
+There are some key requirements to showing you are in a de facto partnership with an Irish citizen:

 - You must have lived together for at least 2 years (this is known as ‘co-habitation’)

 - You must be able to prove this using things like joint bank accounts, shared tenancies and other evidence that shows you are in a durable, lasting relationship

 As the de facto partner of an Irish citizen, you will need to apply for and be granted immigration permission before you can come to Ireland, regardless of whether you are a citizen of a visa or non-visa required country.

 The application is made through the Irish AVATS online visa system which guides both visa and non-visa required de facto partners through the process.

 When you select your country of nationality, the system will give them a series of options under ‘What is the reason for travel?’.

 - If you are from a non-visa required country (e.g. Australia, Canada, USA, New Zealand, South Africa etc.) you should select ‘Preclearance – Join Family (Irish nat.)(de facto partner)’.